junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The man looks at him without blinking, as if afraid he'd disappear if he does.

 "Cas..." he says again from a voice not used in decades, sore and croaked.
 His hands shake hard, wrinkles and pigment covering his arm.
-He lowers it to the bed in mere seconds like he doesn't have enough strength to keep them in the air, but still reaching in Cas's direction.
+He lowers it to the bed in mere seconds like he doesn't have enough strength to keep them in the air, but still reaches in Cas's direction.

-His eyes are foggy with white layer from old age.
-The man must be at his nineties.
+His eyes are foggy with a white layer from old age.
+The man must be in his nineties.
 Cas stares at his face, searching his eyes.
 Dean stands behind him, at the tail of the bed.

 Cas lowers himself to the bed.
 That ancient face is still familiar, still recognizable, still unforgettable.
-"Dean," he breathes out difficultly, as if for his whole long life, for all the millionth time he calls the man's name, this is the most difficult time he's never done.
+"Dean," he breathes out difficultly, as if for his whole long life, for all the millionth time he calls the man's name, this is the most difficult time he's ever had.

 He glances back, at the young Dean behind him, a look of unsure.
 "He's you," Cas says.